Legal disclosures

 According to article 2(22) of the SFDR, sustainability risk means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment.

-When portfolio management is outsourced, PFS’ role is to ensure that all applicable risks are taken into account in the decision–making process according to the portfolio manager’s policies.
+When portfolio management is outsourced, PFS’ role is to ensure that all applicable risks are considered in the decision–making process according to the portfolio manager’s policies.

 No consideration of adverse impacts of investment decisions on sustainability factors – article 4